eflumerf/styleguide/dune-daq-cppguide.md

 An appropriate use of a friend function is if you're overloading the streaming operator, `operator<<`, and want to print a type's private data.

-Define your friend function in the same file as the class it's a friend of.
+You should typically define your friend function in the same file as the class it's a friend of, and almost always in the same namespace as the class.

 #### Friends [GOOGLE VERSION]